florencialecha/digital-booking-software-backend/README.md

 # 🏨 Hotel Reservation App | Backend software

-⚠️ This repository features a scalable and clean backend solution for managing hotel reservations, built with Java 17, Maven, Spring Boot 3.0, and Hibernate.
-Please note that this repository only contains information about the backend.
+⚠️ This repository only contains information about the backend.
 If you wish to access the complete project, send me a message.

 Digital Booking is a hotel reservation platform focused on user-friendly experience and efficient business management.
 The backend adheres to SOLID principles and Domain Driven Design, using Java, Spring Boot, Hibernate, and SQL.
+This repository features a scalable and clean backend solution for managing hotel reservations, built with Java 17, Maven, Spring Boot 3.0, and Hibernate.

 Visit the [project's wiki 📚](https://github.com/florencialecha/digital-booking-software-backend/wiki) for detailed documentation.